What is financial aid and how do I apply?

 When you complete the FAFSA you will be asked about your income for the prior year.
 If there has been a significant change in your family situation or if your current income is less than the income reported on the FAFSA, you can request re-evaluation.
 You will need to submit supporting documentation with the request.
 It may be possible to have your eligibility re-calculated using the most up-to-date information.
 Click here for the Re-evaluation Request Form.

-Parental information is required for dependent applicants.
-Click here for the U. S. Department of Education definition of a parent.
-In extreme and documented circumstances, such as estrangement or abuse, the college can waive the parental information requirement through the dependency override process.
+Also, in extreme and documented circumstances, such as estrangement or abuse, the college can waive the parental information requirement through the dependency override process.
 Conditions that do not qualify for a dependency override would include parents who are unwilling to contribute or provide information, do not claim student as a tax dependent, or live in another country.
 A student who does not qualify for a dependency override but cannot obtain parental information should complete the Parent Refuse form and would be considered for Unsubsidized Direct Loans only.
 The Dependency Override and Parent Refuse forms are available on the forms page.

 PIN – Personal Identification Number